Health & Wellness -

 If perimenopause bloating has been a struggle, you’re not alone.
 Adding foods that address the root causes can help ease the discomfort and potential bloating severity.

 Remember, this list isn’t extensive—and you can trust your gut to tell you what's right for addressing your perimenopause symptoms.
-If you need diet support, ask your physician or gynecologist to refer you to a dietitian specializing in menopause care.
+If you need diet support, ask your physician or gynecologist to refer you to a dietitian specializing in perimenopause and menopause care.

 More For You